TuLe142857/TuLe142857/README.md

 ---

 ## 🚀 About Me
-🌱 I’m currently studying at <a href="ptithcm.edu.vn">Posts and Telecommunications Institute of Technology</a>
+🌱 I’m currently studying at <a href="https://ptithcm.edu.vn">Posts and Telecommunications Institute of Technology</a>

 👨‍💻 I enjoy building things and solving problems with code.